 My learn’d predecessors, my fellow hacks, are now part of the script.
 Knowing I could be too one day prompts me to note that Ed Whitfield’s a great critic, one of our favourites, and you should all check him out – no really, look him up when you leave the theatre.
 I suppose that’s the dramaturgical design we hear so much about.
 Suffice to say a design can be poor – look at modern rail carriages, and a structure can prop up a thin idea, but we’ll explore that in later paragraphs.
 Right now, let’s talk about nudity.

 Oh man, the sheer fucking horror of it; the burden that comes with being a straight white male critic who’s sexually retarded.
 How do you Crayola this shit?
-My predatory gaze has been my imaginary friend all my life and now it’s rendered my critical faculty both redundant and obtuse.
-Yes, there was stuff in the show about the relative value of art and dearth of literate criticism in an age where any monkey with an opinion and the temerity to funnel it into their word processor can presume to pontificate on what constitutes good work and bad, yet my psychical avatar, my thought proxy, was adorned in Lake District walking holiday attire, carefully traversing the contours of Coombs Marr’s feminine topography, only occasionally pausing to clutch my knees, catch my breath and ask if my imaginary companion had brought any water.
+My predatory gaze has been my imaginary friend all my life and now it has rendered my critical faculty both redundant and obtuse.
+Yes, there was stuff in the show about the relative value of art and dearth of literate criticism in an age where any monkey with an opinion and the temerity to funnel it into their word processor can presume to pontificate on what constitutes good work and bad.
+Yet my psychical avatar, my thought proxy, was adorned in Lake District walking holiday attire, carefully traversing the contours of Coombs Marr’s feminine topography, only occasionally pausing to clutch its knees, catch its breath and ask if its imaginary companion had brought any water.